 Instructions

-- Next add the maple syrup and mix to combine.
-After the maple syrup is combined you will need to break up the mixture into smaller chunks.
+Next, add the maple syrup and mix to combine.
+After the maple syrup is combined, use a spoon or your hands to break the topping mixture into smaller chunks.

 Troubleshooting